 Restaurants have removed steps and stopped paying attention.
 They’ve decided it is cheaper to slice bread and keep passing it around it until it is gone.
 And, easier to pre-portion butter in mass and store it in a fridge.

 The Clifton Inn isn’t spending thousands of dollars, or investing in high technology, or even going “the extra mile.”
-They went a few extra basic steps – thinking about the customer experience.
-A few basic steps beyond minimum.
+They went a few extra basic steps – thinking about the customer experience—a few basic steps beyond the minimum.

 What two (or three) extra steps could you add to your business?